buildspace/buildspace-projects/JS_DAO/en/Section_1/Lesson_1_Grab_The_Client_Code.md

 You can find your public address [here](https://metamask.zendesk.com/hc/en-us/articles/360015289512-How-to-copy-your-MetaMask-account-public-address-).

-Once you transaction is mined, you'll have some fake ETH in your wallet.
+Once your transaction is mined, you'll have some fake ETH in your wallet.

 ![Untitled](https://i.imgur.com/9kZbhTN.png)